multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue where calls originating from a native campaign generated two CRM tickets for the same interaction.
 * Fixed latency issues with web SDK Telnyx calls.
 * Fixed an issue where outbound Bring Your Own Carrier (BYOC) calls used a number other than the one agents selected in the agent adapter.
+* Fixed a Telnyx chatbot worker failure issue where background jobs related to call processing and chatbot escalations were failing and consuming excessive system resources.

 ---
 ## 2025-08-20